nck974/learn-spring/README.md

 1. Project `diogenes`:
     1. Create an endpoint to delete and to update the images associated to an item.
     1. Make use of a file system repository to store the images.

+## Day 30

+1. Research JWT workflow in spring.

+## Day 31

+1. Project `diogenes`:
+    1. First implementation of using JWT.

+## Day 32

+1. Project `diogenes`:
+    1. Continue working on JWT.
+In memory authentication works but the roles are not working yet.

+## Day 33

+1. Project `diogenes`:
+    1. Fix issue with authentication roles, getRoles builds over prefixing `ROLE_` in one authority.

+## Day 34

+1. Project `diogenes`:
+    1. Recreate authentication using mostly spring methods to authenticate and authorize the user.
+Use custom JWT implementation.